Sun-zhenghao-BU/Deep-Learning-Project--EC523/README.md

-### Running DualStyleGAN network with pretrain model
+### Running DualStyleGAN network with pretrain models

 Under Running DualStyleGAN folder
 You can simply run DualStyleGAN.ipynb with GoogleColab